Robotic Sorting Systems: Robot Management and Layout Design Optimization: Performance Analysis of RC-S

 { \textbf{Average travel distance}}

-We now derive the average travel distance of a sorting task, as the remaining part of the throughput estimation formula.
-Based on the mechanism of RC-S, an appropriate selection of paths is based on the principles of evenly distributed sorting demand, workload balancing of workers, and minimizing travel distance.
-Workload balancing principle ensures that loading stations do not experience starvation, thus preserving the stability of the system.
-It also aligns better with real-world scenarios.
+We now derive the average travel distance $\bar{l}$ of a sorting task as the remaining component of the throughput estimation formula.
+Under the mechanism of RC-S, appropriate path selection follows the principles of evenly distributed sorting demand, balanced worker workload, and minimized travel distance.
+The workload-balancing principle ensures that loading stations do not experience starvation, thus preserving the stability of the system.
+It also aligns well with real-world scenarios.
 To maintain a balanced flow of robots between loading stations, we arrange the workers at the centers of each side, covering a length equal to $\alpha$ times the side length.
-Figure~\ref{fig:division} illustrates this layout, where outlets are divided into four types of areas based on their positions.
-Sorting demand are uniformly and continuously distributed across the entire area.
-As mentioned earlier, each time a robot turns, it occupies additional space in the VP fleet, so it is necessary to restrict the maximum permissible robot's turning times in one delivery.
-However, from the diagram, it can be observed that to ensure the outlets in area 3 are reachable from each loading station, paths with at least three turns are required.
-According to our simulation experiments, introducing paths with four or more turns did not effectively improve the sorting throughput.
+Figure~\ref{fig:division} illustrates this layout, where the sorting zone is divided into four types of areas based on the spatial locations of the outlets.
+Sorting demand is assumed to be uniformly and continuously distributed across the entire area.
+As mentioned earlier, each time a robot turns, it occupies additional space in the VP fleet, so it is necessary to restrict the maximum permissible number of turns in one delivery.
+However, from the diagram, it can be observed that to ensure the outlets in Area~3 are reachable from each loading station, paths with at least three turns are required.
+According to our simulation experiments, introducing paths with four or more turns does not effectively improve the sorting throughput.
 Therefore, we prioritize paths with fewer turns and do not consider paths that require more than three turns.
-We denote the path length serving area $i$ as $l_i$, with the proportion of this area represented by $p_i$.
-We will next present the rationale for their calculation and the formulas.
-For a detailed derivation process, please refer to the appendix B.
+We denote the path length serving Area~$i$ by $l_i$, with the proportion of this area represented by $p_i$.
+We next present the rationale for their calculation and the corresponding formulas.
+For a detailed derivation, please refer to Appendix~B.

-Firstly, for area 1, servicing the outlets requires one change of direction, as shown in Figure~\ref{fig:different_path}(a1).
-Based on the balance of workload, the turning points should have an equal probability of occurring within the central area.
-We then perform a weighted accumulation based on the length and then take the average.
-Consequently, we obtain expressions for the area proportion and the expected path length:
+First, for Area~1, servicing the outlets requires one change of direction, as shown in Figure~\ref{fig:different_path}(a1).
+Assuming balanced workload, the turning points should have equal probability of occurring within the central area.
+We then perform a weighted accumulation based on the length and take the average.
+Consequently, we obtain the following expressions for the area proportion and the expected path length: